angelycwingz/Power-BI-Dashboard-of-Atliq-Sales/README.md

 # Power-BI-Dashboard-of-Atliq-Sales
 A Power BI report which displays the yearly sales of Atliq Hardware from 2017 to 2018.

-The project exhibits the sales KPIs of the Atliq Hardware, India which sells its products in millions every years.
+This project exhibits the sales KPIs of the Atliq Hardware, India which sells its products in millions every year.
-To track down to see the sales and revenue KPIs of each year and drill down to each month of Atliq Hardware.
-A Power BI report/dashboard is produced which reveals various insights about the sales of Atliq Hardware.
+To track down to see the sales and revenue KPIs of each year and to drill down to each month of the Atliq Hardware sales; a Power BI report/dashboard is produced which reveals various insights about the sales of the Atliq Hardware.

 The report enabled to identity the following:
 1) Total revenue collected.